 - Male figures are shown with slim waists but less heavy abdomens.

-- Painting of Nataraja at Tiruvalanjuli – good example of Nayaka art.
+- Painting of Nataraja at Thiruvalanjuli – good example of Nayaka art.

 Kerala Murals (16th – 18th centuries)

-- Distinct style was developed but a lot of the features of the Nayaka and Vijayanagara styles were adopted.
+- The distinct style was developed but a lot of the features of the Nayaka and Vijayanagara styles were adopted.

 - The artists took ideas from the contemporary traditions of Kathakali and Kalam Ezhuthu.

-- Vibrant and luminous colours, human figures shown 3-dimensionally.
+- Vibrant and luminous colours, human figures have shown 3-dimensionally.

 - Paintings on the walls of the shrines, on cloister walls of temples, also in palaces.

-- Theme of the paintings – from locally popular episodes of Hindu mythology, local versions of the Mahabharata and Ramayana through oral traditions.
+- The theme of the paintings – from locally popular episodes of Hindu mythology, local versions of the Mahabharata and Ramayana through oral traditions.